Json2003/trading-bot/README.md

 ```

 The command writes the trade blotter, equity curve, and metrics beneath
 `artifacts/`.
+Swap the `--path` argument to `backtest/sample_data/sample_ohlcv_1m.csv`
-A copy of the latest run is kept under
+to exercise the exact same workflow on one-minute candles.
+A copy of the
-`backtest/sample_results/` for reference.
+latest run is kept under `backtest/sample_results/` for reference.

 ## Quick SMA Crossover Demo